Quiz (TV series): Critical reception

+Quiz received positive reviews from critics.
 On Rotten Tomatoes, the series holds a 95% approval rating based on 36 reviews, with an average rating of 7.57/10.
 The website's consensus reads, "With clever writing, a slick production, and a pitch perfect Michael Sheen, Quiz crafts a captivating snapshot of a wild scandal that will keep viewers on their toes."
+Common Sense Media rated Quiz 4 out of 5 stars, praising its story.